Modyo CLI

 # Initializing a new project

-The fastest and easiest way to create your first micro-frontend is to use the React base template of our framework using the get command.
+The fastest and easiest way to create your first widget is to use the React base template of our framework using the get command.

 $ modyo-cli get dynamic-react-base-template my-project-name